 |Elcin Ray Yol||Psychology||PhD.PSYC||Exploring Imagined Contact from Minority and Majority Groups' Perspectives: A Cross-Cultural Investigation|

 |Julie Rochefort||Social Practice & Transformational Change||PhD.SoPR||Legacies of Resilience: Creating good footprints into the future|

 Financial support has been provided by Drs.
-Bryon Sheldrick, Acting Dean, College of Social and Applied Human Sciences and Gwen Chapman, Provost, Vice-President (Academic).
+Bryon Sheldrick, Associate Vice-President (Academic), and Gwen Chapman, Provost, Vice-President (Academic).